 According to Forbes*, it is predicted that "the average US household will spend about $125 on candy, costumes, decorations and other Halloween related items".
 The total spending?
 About "$11.3 billion in 2014"!

-The value and numbers aren't know for Australia.
+The value and numbers aren't known for Australia.

-The costumes, pumpkins and Halloween lollies and other promotions in a variety of shops indicate that Halloween has firmed its grip on young Australians.
-It's celebrated on Friday 31st October.
+Celebrated on Friday 31st October, the costumes, pumpkins, Halloween lollies and other promotions in a variety of shops indicate that Halloween has firmed its grip on young Australians.

-Love it or not, there worrying aspects to trick or treating that I have addressed here.
-I also offer a few non-lolly treat ideas to satisfy the little monsters who knock on your door.
+Love it or not, there are worrying aspects to trick or treating that I have addressed here.
+I also offer a few non-lolly trick or treat ideas to satisfy the little monsters who knock on your door.

 To download a pdf version to read later or share, click here.
 Be patient while it arrives.

 When you think about it, many things that go with Halloween rub against parents’ best efforts to keep their children safe and healthy.